State Library of Western Australia

 Local governments in Tier 2 of the Public Library Services Framework are eligible to apply for an Encouraging Promising Practice grant of up to $5,000 (GST exempt) to fund library projects that address an identified community need and contribute to meeting local priorities.

-A total of $120,000 is available between the Encouraging Promising Practice Grants (Tier 2) and the Technology and Digital Inclusion Grants (Tiers 2 and 3) in the 2022-23 financial year.
-Applications for the 2022-23 grants will close once all available funds have been awarded, or on 6 April 2023.
+A total of $120,000 is available between the Encouraging Promising Practice Grants (Tier 2) and the Technology and Digital Inclusion Grants (Tiers 2 and 3) in the 2024-25 financial year.
+Applications for the 2024-25 grants will close once all available funds have been awarded, or on 4 April 2025.
+Applications will be assessed on a rolling basis as they are received.
+Projects are required to be completed by June 30, 2025.

 Purpose and Objectives